VForWaTer/hydrobox/docs/contribution.rst

 either one test method to test a whole tool or one test method per single check you want to perform.
 In hydrobox, we decided to use one TestCase class for each method and try to break down each check into a single test method.
-The example below should illustrate this behavior.
+The example below illustrates this.

 .. code-block:: python
     :linenos: